Shear Genius season 1: Episode 6: Here Comes the Challenge

 The stylists were paired up into 3 teams of 2, selected by the winner of the previous week's Elimination Challenge (Tyson); these teams were used for both the Quickcut and Elimination challenges.
 The teams for this week were Tyson and Tabatha, Dr. Boogie and Ben, and Anthony and Daisy.

 In the Quickcut challenge, teams were to sell haircuts to mall patrons within a 2-hour period; what services and what prices they offered were up to the teams.
 The team that made the most money won the challenge.
 Tyson and Tabatha won the challenge, earning more money than the other two teams combined, by charging $50 per haircut, as opposed to $5–$20 that the other teams used.
+Their main style was to take long haired patrons and style their hair into the balding style of famed life support specialist Mugsy.

 In the Elimination challenge, teams were to style the hair of a bride, the bridesmaid-of-honor, and the bride's mother, with the wedding and bridesmaid dress presented for reference.
 The team with the best style for all three women, including the consistency between each style and how the styles complimented the dresses, won the challenge.
 The winning team from the Quickcut challenge, Tyson and Tabatha, were able to pick which bridal party they wanted to work with.
 Anthony and Daisy were awarded with the best stylings, while Tyson and Tabatha were eliminated for poor teamwork and synchronization between their styles.
 Part of Tabatha's demise came from her tirade to the judges about how much she disliked Tyson and thought his ego got in the way.
 The judges were clearly surprised that she so boldly made this announcement.
 José Eber was the guest judge.